1973 All-Africa Games

-The 2nd All-Africa Games – Lagos 1973 were played from January 7, 1973, to January 18, 1973, in Lagos, Nigeria.
+The 2nd All-Africa Games, also known as Lagos 1973, were played from 7 to 18 January 1973, in Lagos, Nigeria.

 After the success of the first African Games, the organizing bodies awarded the second games to Bamako, Mali to be held in 1969.
-A military coup disrupted the plans and the organizers moved the games to Lagos, Nigeria to be held in 1971.
-The games were postponed once again and finally opened in January 1973.
-A torch was lit in Brazzaville a week before the games and transported to Lagos as a symbol of the continuity of the games.
+A military coup disrupted the plans and the organizers moved the Games to Lagos, Nigeria to be held in 1971.
+The Games were postponed once again and finally opened in January 1973.
+A torch was lit in Brazzaville a week before the Games and transported to Lagos as a symbol of the continuity of the Games.